Who We Are

 Regulated Financial Institution

 At the beginning of 2018 Alpaca Securities LLC (Alpaca Securities) became a member of FINRA and registered with the SEC to provide securities brokerage services.
 In order for Alpaca Securities to obtain such membership and registration, we had to go through rigorous paperwork and procedure development.
 Alpaca Securities’ brokerage service and operations are led by John Torola, who is a FINRA veteran with more than 25+ years of financial services experience.
 He most recently led the compliance team at one of the biggest robo advisory firms, WealthFront.
-John oversees a brokerage operations team consisting of licensed professionals who came from such firms as UBS, Morgan Stanley, and Wells Fargo.
+John oversees a brokerage operations team consisting of licensed professionals who came from such firms as Waddell & Reed, Charles Schwab, and Morgan Stanley.

 You can check the background of Alpaca on FINRA’s BrokerCheck.